Oliver-Federico/Personality-Test/README.md

 The 70 Character long test answers are the A, B, and -'s of the answers given.
 The -'s mean that the person did not answer the question.
 You can have as many tests processed at once as your computer can handle.

+#### IMPORTANT:
+The first test entry must start on line one, if it is not on line one you will recieve an error with your answers.

 ##### Real examples:

+Kenna Kashton
+bbaab-bbba-bbbbbbaaabbbabbbb-abbabbbaaabbbbbaaaa-bbababbb-baabab-abb-a
+Ramona Aila
+aaab-babbbaaabb-aabbbbbba-baaabababbbaba-baabaab-abbababab-ababaaabaa-
+Theo Gia
+bb-bbaaa--aa-bba-babbaaaaabababb-aabbaa-aaabaaaaaabb-bbbaababaa-aaabaa